 Editor: introduce changes on p 452, line 22 as specified below

-The non-EDMG PPDU waveform shall be defined at the SC chip rate equal to 1.76 GHz and include the following modulated fields:
+The non-EDMG PPDU waveform shall be defined at the SC chip rate Fc and include the following modulated fields:

 Editor: introduce changes on p 453, line 17 as specified below

 The non-EDMG waveform for the iTXth transmit chain is obtained by up-sampling and filtering and then appropriate carrier frequency shift of the waveform, if required.
 The up-sampling procedure is applied using a factor of Nup.
-The filtering procedure is performed with a pulse shaping filter defined at the Nup×1.76 GHz sampling rate as follows:
+The filtering procedure is performed with a pulse shaping filter defined at the Nup×Fc sampling rate as follows:

 Editor: introduce changes on p 457, line 29 as specified below

-The TRN field, , shall be defined at the SC chip rate equal to 1.76 GHz per iTXth transmit chain as defined in 29.9.2.2.6.
+The TRN field, , shall be defined at the SC chip rate Fc per iTXth transmit chain as defined in 29.9.2.2.6.

 Editor: introduce changes on p 458, line 9 as specified below

-The filtering procedure is performed with a pulse shaping filter, , defined at the Nup×1.76 GHz sampling rate as follows:
+The filtering procedure is performed with a pulse shaping filter, , defined at the Nup×Fc sampling rate as follows:

 Editor: introduce changes on p 460, line 29 as specified below

-The filtering procedure is performed with a pulse shaping filter, , defined at the Nup×1.76 GHz sampling rate as follows:
+The filtering procedure is performed with a pulse shaping filter, , defined at the Nup×Fc sampling rate as follows:

 Editor: introduce changes on p 462, line 20 as specified below

 The waveform for the pre-EDMG fields for iTXth transmit chain is obtained by up-sampling and filtering and then appropriate carrier frequency shift of the waveform, if required.
 The up-sampling procedure is applied using a factor of Nup.
-The filtering procedure is performed with a pulse shaping filter defined at the Nup×1.76 GHz sampling rate as:
+The filtering procedure is performed with a pulse shaping filter defined at the Nup×Fc sampling rate as:

 Editor: introduce changes on p 464, line 16 as specified below

-For a single PPDU transmission, the EDMG modulated field of the EDMG preamble and Data field of an SU PPDU is defined for the iSTSth space-time stream at the NCB×1.76 GHz chip rate and includes the following modulated fields:
+For a single PPDU transmission, the EDMG modulated field of the EDMG preamble and Data field of an SU PPDU is defined for the iSTSth space-time stream at the Fc EDMG chip rate and includes the following modulated fields:

 Editor: introduce changes on p 465, line 7 as specified below

-For an EDMG A-PPDU transmission of NPPDU PPDUs, the EDMG modulated field of the EDMG preamble and Data field of an SU PPDU is defined for iSTSth space-time stream at the NCB × 1.76 GHz chip rate and includes the following modulated fields:
+For an EDMG A-PPDU transmission of NPPDU PPDUs, the EDMG modulated field of the EDMG preamble and Data field of an SU PPDU is defined for iSTSth space-time stream at the Fc EDMG chip rate and includes the following modulated fields:

 Editor: introduce changes on p 466, line 23 as specified below

-The TRN field, , shall be defined at the SC chip rate equal to NCB×1.76 GHz per iTXth transmit chain as defined in 29.9.2.2.6.
+The TRN field, , shall be defined at the SC chip rate equal to Fc EDMG per iTXth transmit chain as defined in 29.9.2.2.6.

 Editor: introduce changes on p 468, line 18 as specified below

-The EDMG preamble, EDMG-Header-B and Data field of an EDMG MU PPDU is defined for iSTSth space-time stream at the NCB×1.76 GHz chip rate and includes the following modulated fields:
+The EDMG preamble, EDMG-Header-B and Data field of an EDMG MU PPDU is defined for iSTSth space-time stream at the Fc EDMG chip rate and includes the following modulated fields:

 Editor: introduce changes on p 469, line 11 as specified below

-The TRN field, , shall be defined at the SC chip rate equal to NCB×1.76 GHz per iTXth transmit chain as defined in 29.9.2.2.6.
+The TRN field, , shall be defined at the SC chip rate equal to Fc EDMG per iTXth transmit chain as defined in 29.9.2.2.6.

 Editor: introduce changes on p 475, line 1, Table 95, as specified below